-Research
+Research Projects

-My academic research examines questions of racial and socioeconomic inequality related to neighborhood conditions and urban policy.
+My research examines questions of racial and socioeconomic inequality related to neighborhood conditions and urban policy.
 Spanning the social sciences of urban economics, sociology and geography, as well as the topical domains of urban planning & policy, housing, education, and public health, the unifying framework of my research is a focus on formal analyses of spatially-explicit relationships, and the connection between social theory and spatial methods.

 Urban Analysis and Spatial Science